Getting started in short fiction

 About me

 If you’ve always wanted to try writing fiction but don’t know where to start, flash offers brilliant pathways for new writers and will hone the skills of even the most experienced authors.
-Famous fans of the genre include Pip Williams, George Saunders, Virginia Woolf and Ernest Hemingway.
+Famous writers in the genre include Pip Williams, George Saunders, Virginia Woolf, Lydia Davis and Ernest Hemingway.

 What is Flash Fiction?

 Flash stories are complete narratives, so unlike prose poetry or vignettes which might describe a scene or a moment, flash has a beginning, a middle and an end.
 Even if the action is implied and a lot of the story happens off the page, flash is always telling a story.
 Good flash has conflict and a sense of urgency, so you’ll find it’s often ( but not always) written in present or even future tense.
 You’ll often hear the expression; start in the middle, in reference to flash.
-Because stories are so short, you don’t have time as a writer to faff around with backstory or to paint intricate settings to draw your reader in before you get to the action.
 You’re looking to make an impact quickly, to offer stories that linger and to capture a glimpse of a rich and fully realised world that exists beyond the page.

 The best way to get a sense of short fiction is to read it widely.
 There are some suggestions for starting points at the end of this article.
 Then, like ripples, they will lead you to more and more brilliant flash stories, journals and lovely people in the writing community.